 Just beside our hotel lies one of the Coto’s fabulous marshes, which, even when dry, attracts birds.
 In the autumn, red deer stags can be heard roaring from the marshes in the early mornings.

-Overnight Hotel Toruno, El Rocio
+Accommodation: Hotel Toruno, El Rocio, 1-night

 Lynx and mammal spotting in Donana National Park.